FrancisCrickInstitute/pMANIC/docs/mrrf_calibration.md

 ```

 Patterns support:
-- Wildcards: `*MM*`
+- Wildcards: `*` anywhere (translated to SQL LIKE `%`)
-- Multiple patterns: `*MM_01*,*MM_02*,*standard*`
+- Multiple patterns separated by comma/semicolon/newline
+- Case-insensitive matching
+- Special characters (`%`, `_`) are treated literally

 ### Current vs. Historical Calculation

 **Current (Python MANIC):**
-- Calculates mean signals first
+- Calculates mean signals first (per your configuration)
-- Treats each measurement equally
+- Uses IS M+0 only

 **Historical (MATLAB MANIC v3.3.0):**
-- Sums all signals, then divides
-- Weights by signal contribution

-Both approaches are equivalent when standard concentrations are uniform.
+- Sum-based calculation
+- IS M+0 only

+Note: Mean vs. sum aggregation can differ if MM sample counts vary or contain outliers.

 ## Changes from MANIC v3.3.0 and Below